 At the end of the path, beyond a small bridge that marks the boundary of the innermost sanctuary, is the Torodo, the Hall of Lanterns.
 Over 10,000 lanterns burn inside, two of which are said to have been lit for over 900 years.
 Behind the hall is the mausoleum of Kukai himself.
 In Shingon belief, Kukai is not dead.
 He entered eternal meditation in 835, and the monks still bring him meals twice a day.
 Every morning, every evening, for 1,200 years.

 Whether you accept that literally does not matter.
 What matters is that people have been walking this path, tending these graves, chanting these sutras, and carrying those meals without interruption for longer than most nations have existed.
-The awareness on this mountain is not a concept.
-It is a practice so deeply embedded in the place that you absorb it by proximity.
+The awareness on this mountain is a practice, so deeply embedded in the place that you absorb it by proximity.

 We caught the cable car back down in the early afternoon.
 The funicular dropped steeply through bare winter forest, the trees close on both sides, snow on the tracks.
 At the bottom station we changed to a local train.
 The driver sat upright in his cab, uniformed, focused, calling out each stop.
 The Kii Peninsula spread out below as the train wound down through the valleys.

 Neither of us spoke much.
-There is a particular kind of quiet that follows sustained attention.
+A kind of quiet settles in after sustained attention.
 Not tired, not reflective exactly.
 More like the pause after a long exhale.
 The mountain was behind us.
 Already settling into the kind of memory that changes shape slowly over years.
-My partner leaned against the window and closed her eyes.
 Outside, winter light arrived late in the mountains, grey and soft and undemanding.
 We had a long way back to Osaka.
 There was no reason to hurry.